Coin validator PC adapter

 To enable cash acceptance set the RTS line to HIGH (means TOTALBLOCKING / INHIBIT gets LOW).
 The TOTALBLOCKING / INHIBIT state is indicated by the LED.

-To load COIN.EXE on system run just put a shortcut into the autostart folder.
-Simply activate the HIDE checkbox to run it invisible in the background.
+To load COIN.EXE on system run just activate the "Autostart on Windows boot", this way the program runs invisible in the background.

 Getting started / testing

 Connect the coin validator PC adapter via a USB to serial converter to the USB port or directly to a COM port of the PC.
 Connect the coin validator via the flat ribbon cable to the coin validator PC adapter.
 Connect the 12V power supply.
 If you use the PC power supply use the YELLOW cable for +12V and the BLACK cable beside it for 0V.
 Ensure that the poles are connected correctly and the power supply is strong enough.
 By use of an external power supply the power supply should min. support 12 V/0.5 amps current for the coin validator.

 To test the coin validator PC adapter please use the Delphi example program COIN.EXE.
 The example program can be found in the folder /delphi/coin.exe or a shortcut in the Windows startmenu, all programs, Coin validator PC adapter, COIN Example.

 Start the example program and set the correct com port.
 Set up the coin validator pulse value, e.g. 10 for 10 Cent.
 Then activate the "Poll" checkbox.
 If TOTALBLOCKING is not selected, the LED signals readiness to accept money.
 Now insert a coin.
 The signal from the coin validator is shown for the duration time of the signal and appears in the logfile.